jobelche/Empirical-Accuracy/README.md

 # Empirical Accuracy
 Demystifying precision shooting.

-The purpose of this guide is to evaluate the efficacy of many concepts common in the arena of precision shooting.
+The purpose of this guide is to evaluate repeatable concepts common in the arena of precision shooting.

 ## What is "Precision Shooting"